feature-sliced-design

 1. Start without entities. shared/ + pages/ + app/ is valid FSD.
 Thin-client apps rarely need entities.

 2. Do not split slices prematurely.
 Keep code in pages.
-Extract to entities only when 2+ consumers are confirmed and the team agrees.
+Extract to entities only when the same code is currently used by multiple consumers and the boundary is stable.

 3. Business logic does not automatically require an entity.
 Keeping types in shared/api and logic in the current slice's model/ segment may be sufficient.